NTajalli/Digit_Classification_App/DEPLOYMENT.md

 - Ensure `mnist_model.h5` is in the `backend/` directory
 - Verify all dependencies are in `backend/requirements.txt`

+### Python Version Issues
+If you get TensorFlow compatibility errors:
+- The `backend/runtime.txt` specifies Python 3.11.9
+- The `backend/requirements.txt` uses conservative versions compatible with Python 3.8+
+- If issues persist, try updating to use TensorFlow 2.8.0-2.12.0 range

 ### Frontend Issues
 - Check browser console for CORS errors
 - Verify the backend URL is correct